Fariha-1999/Doctor-Alert-System/README.md

 5. **Notes for running the project:**
    - You don’t need to upload large files (like audio or database) to GitHub.
 Users can generate them by running the notebook.
-   - If someone wants to reproduce results, they should just run the notebook step by step strictly.
+   - If someone wants to reproduce results, they should just run the notebook step by step serially.